clairedn/cuda_multimulti_DDM/README.md

 output_episode100-7_scale1024-0
 ```

-Each file contains the raw Image Structure Function data which shows how the image structure changes over different time delays (tau) and spatial frequencies (lambda).
+Each file contains the raw Image Structure Function data which shows how the image structure changes over different time delays (tau) and spatial wavelengths (lambda).

 The file format is:
 - Line 1: Lambda values (length scales)